AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MODULE_ALLOWLIST

 Use for a new module.
-When adding a new directory at `tests/functional/Magento`, add the directory name to `MODULE_ALLOWLIST` to enable MFTF to process it.
+When adding a new directory at `tests/functional/Magento`, add the directory name to `MODULE_ALLOWLIST` to enable the Functional Testing Framework to process it.

 Example: